Amourspirit/python_rst_scratch/docs/scratch/tute_ss.rst

 |odev|_ also provides ways of writing data, meaning that your programs can create and edit spreadsheet files.
 With Python, it’s simple to create spreadsheets with thousands of rows of data.

-A :red:`LO instance` :green:`loader` is required before python can interact with the objects.
+A :strike:`LO instance` :green:`loader` is required before python can interact with the objects.
-When the python program is finished it is important to close any document or LO instances or they will continue to run in the computer.
+When the python program is finished it is important to close any document or :strike:`LO` :green:`Office` instances or they will continue to run in the computer.
 This initialisation and finalisation code is required even if it is not shown in the examples.

+.. cssclass:: green, bg_gray

+   I think showind command line usage is limiting and will lead to confusion.

 >>> from ooodev.utils.lo import Lo
 >>> loader = Lo.load_office(Lo.ConnectSocket(headless=True))